We provide comprehensive employment law and HR support, including:

 There will be an additional charge for attending a Tribunal Hearing (whether a hearing on a preliminary issue or a final hearing should you require us

-to do so) of £2,500 per day (excluding VAT).
+to do so) of £2,500 per day (excluding VAT charged at 20%).
 Generally, we would allow 1 – 3 days for a final hearing depending on the complexity of your case.

-Disbursements are costs related to your matter that are payable to third parties, such as court fees.
+Disbursements are costs related to your matter that are payable to third parties, such as court fees (about £100 for each application).
 We handle the payment of disbursements on your behalf to ensure a smoother process, although we will usually require you to pay us in advance for any disbursements that we have to incur on your behalf.

-Counsel’s fees are estimated at between £750 and £5,000 per day (excluding VAT, and depending on the seniority and experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel’s fees are estimated at between £750 and £5,000 per day (excluding VAT charged at 20%, and depending on the seniority and experience of the advocate) for attending a Tribunal Hearing (including preparation).

 The fees set out above cover all of the work in relation to the following key stages of a claim: